ryl/cybr406-2020/notes/ide-survival-guide.md

 `Alt + Enter`
 Show recommended actions.
 Useful on red squiggly code.
 Can also be used to import static methods from classes, which can help make code less verbose.

+`Ctrl + H`
+Place your cursor on a class name and use `Ctrl + H` to bring up a class hierarchy.
+This is a good way to discover what classes extend a particular base class.